tu-team/2/doc/analysis/neurotransmitters.md

 ###Functions

 Glutamate is an important neurotransmitter that plays a key role in long-term potentiation and is important for learning and memory.[4]

+Nerve impulses trigger release of glutamate from the pre-synaptic cell.
+In the opposing post-synaptic cell, glutamate receptors, such as the NMDA receptor or the AMPA receptor, bind glutamate and are activated.
+Because of its role in synaptic plasticity, glutamate is involved in cognitive functions like learning and memory in the brain.[10]
+The form of plasticity known as long-term potentiation takes place at glutamatergic synapses in the hippocampus, neocortex, and other parts of the brain.
+Glutamate works not only as a point-to-point transmitter but also through spill-over synaptic crosstalk between synapses in which summation of glutamate released from a neighboring synapse creates extrasynaptic signaling/volume transmission.[11]
+In addition, glutamate plays important roles in the regulation of growth cones and synaptogenesis during brain development as originally described by Mark Mattson.

+####Brain nonsynaptic glutamatergic signaling circuits

+Extracellular glutamate in Drosophila brains has been found to regulate postsynaptic glutamate receptor clustering, via a process involving receptor desensitization.[23]
+A gene expressed in glial cells actively transports glutamate into the extracellular space,[23] while, in the nucleus accumbens-stimulating group II metabotropic glutamate receptors, this gene was found to reduce extracellular glutamate levels.[24]
+This raises the possibility that this extracellular glutamate plays an "endocrine-like" role as part of a larger homeostatic system.

+####GABA precursor

+Glutamate also serves as the precursor for the synthesis of the inhibitory gamma-aminobutyric acid (GABA) in GABA-ergic neurons.
+This reaction is catalyzed by glutamate decarboxylase (GAD), which is most abundant in the cerebellum and pancreas.